dashpay/docs/masternodes/setup.rst

 .. note::

-Authenticating with a public key <https://help.ubuntu.com/community/SSH/OpenSSH/Keys>`_ instead of a username/password combination and `enabling automatic security updates <https://help.ubuntu.com/community/AutomaticSecurityUpdates>`_ is advisable.
-More tips are available `here <https://www.cyberciti.biz/tips/linux-security.html>`__.

-However, since the masternode does not actually store the keys to any Dash, these steps are considered beyond the scope of this guide.
+  While this setup includes basic steps to protect your server against attacks, much more can be done.
+In particular, authenticating with a `public key <https://help.ubuntu.com/community/SSH/OpenSSH/Keys>` instead of a username/password combination.
+  Enabling `automatic security updates <https://help.ubuntu.com/community/AutomaticSecurityUpdates>` is advisable.
+  More tips are available`here <https://www.cyberciti.biz/tips/linux-security.html>`.

 Send the collateral